 Sacred Heart School

-Sacred Heart has been educating North Omaha students, kindergarten through eighth grade, for over 100 years.
+Sacred Heart has been educating North Omaha students, pre-kindergarten through eighth grade, for over 100 years.

 To provide an atmosphere wherein the child can grow in his/her relationship with Christ and with others through an educational program which stresses moral responsibility, hope, love, and justice.